Xerxes I

-Xerxes I is notable in Western history for his invasion of Greece in 480 BC.
-His forces temporarily overran mainland Greece north of the Isthmus of Corinth until Persian losses at Salamis and Plataea a year later reversed these gains and ended the second invasion decisively.
-However, Xerxes successfully crushed revolts in Egypt and Babylon.
-Xerxes also oversaw the completion of various construction projects at Susa and Persepolis.
+In Western history, Xerxes is best known for his invasion of Greece in 480 BC, which ended in Persian defeat.
+Xerxes was designated successor by Darius over his elder brother Artobazan and inherited a large, multi-ethnic empire upon his father's death.
+He consolidated his power by crushing revolts in Egypt and Babylon, and renewed his father's campaign to subjugate Greece and punish Athens and its allies for their interference in the Ionian Revolt.
+In 480 BC, Xerxes personally led a large army and crossed the Hellespont into Europe.
+He achieved victories at Thermopylae and Artemisium before capturing and razing Athens.
+His forces gained control of mainland Greece north of the Isthmus of Corinth until their defeat at the Battle of Salamis.
+Fearing that the Greeks might trap him in Europe, Xerxes retreated with the greater part of his army back to Asia, leaving behind Mardonius to continue his campaign.
+Mardonius was defeated at Plataea the following year, effectively ending the Persian invasion.

+After returning to Persia, Xerxes dedicated himself to large-scale construction projects, many of which had been left unfinished by his father.
+He oversaw the completion of the Gate of All Nations, the Apadana and the Tachara at Persepolis, and continued the construction of the Palace of Darius at Susa.
+He also maintained the Royal Road built by his father.
+In 465 BC, Xerxes and his heir Darius were assassinated by Artabanus, the commander of the royal bodyguard.
+He was succeeded by his third son, who took the throne as Artaxerxes I.

 Etymology

 Xérxēs (Ξέρξης) is the Greek and Latin (Xerxes, Xerses) transliteration of the Old Iranian Xšaya-ṛšā ("ruling over heroes"), which can be seen by the first part xšaya, meaning "ruling", and the second ṛšā, meaning "hero, man".
 The name of Xerxes was known in Akkadian as Ḫi-ši-ʾ-ar-šá and in Aramaic as ḥšyʾrš.
 Xerxes would become a popular name among the rulers of the Achaemenid Empire.

 Early life

 Parentage and birth

 Xerxes' father was Darius the Great (r.
 522–486 BC), the incumbent monarch of the Achaemenid Empire, albeit himself not a member of the family of Cyrus the Great, the founder of the empire.
 Xerxes' mother was Atossa, a daughter of Cyrus.
 Darius and Atossa married in 522 BC, and Xerxes was born around 518 BC.